 BMT Injuries: Prevention & Management

 Injuries occurring from physical activities are a dime a dozen.
 However, they are more prevalent in intensive physical training sessions such as Basic Military Training (BMT).
-In the last article, we covered the types of injuries that recruits may sustain during their BMT phase of their National Service (NS).
-In this article, we explore more about prevention of these common BMT injuries.
+In the last article on the Top 5 BMT Injuries during National Service, we covered the types of injuries that recruits may sustain during their BMT phase of their National Service (NS).
+In this article, we explore more about the prevention of these common BMT injuries.

 Sometimes, we are not sure what steps we can take to minimise the risk of injury, and what we should do when we injure ourselves.
 Through this second part of the article focusing on enlistment into BMT, we hope to provide tips from our team of physiotherapists on prevention of BMT injuries and share what servicemen can do in the event they have injured themselves.